-The President is the official spokesperson and chief advocate of the GSA.
-The President is responsible for leading the development and implementation of the GSA’s strategic plan.
-This includes being the graduate students’ representative on the University of Calgary Board of Governors.
+The President is the official spokesperson and chief advocate of the GSA and is responsible for leading the development and implementation of the GSA’s strategic plan and overseeing the governance of the organization.
+The President is also the graduate students’ representative on the University of Calgary Board of Governors.

 The Vice-President Academic is responsible for all academic matters affecting graduate students.
-This includes advocating for the academic interests and concerns of graduate students, overseeing graduate assistantships, the Collective Agreement, GSA awards, and joint oversight of the Ombudsperson.
+This includes advocating for the academic interests and concerns of graduate students, overseeing GSA awards, and joint oversight of the Ombudsperson.

-The Vice-President External is the chief government relations officer of the Association.
-This person is responsible for the GSA’s government and community engagement.
-This includes being the graduate students’ representative on the University of Calgary Senate.
+The Vice-President External is the chief government relations officer of the Association and is responsible for the GSA’s government and community engagement.
+This includes overseeing advocacy efforts, social media, and the GSA's employer liaison and mentorship programs.
+The VP External is also the graduate students’ representative on the University of Calgary Senate.

 The Vice-President Student Life is responsible for non-academic student matters that impact graduate students.
-This includes all matters relating to Departmental Graduate Associations (DGAs), planning and organizing social events, representing the GSA in the University of Calgary’s Mental Health Strategy, community engagement initiatives, issues surrounding Residence and Family Housing, and International Students.
-The Vice-President Student Life also oversees the communication of the GSA, including the weekly News and Views e-newsletter, which is sent out every Tuesday to all graduate students.
+This includes all matters relating to Departmental Graduate Associations (DGAs), planning and organizing social events, representing the GSA in the University of Calgary’s Mental Health Strategy, community engagement initiatives, and issues surrounding Residence and Family Housing and International Students.
+The Vice-President Student Life also oversees the GSA's weekly News and Views e-newsletter, which is sent out every Tuesday to all graduate students.

-The Vice-President Finance and Services is responsible for all GSA services including the oversight of the GSA’s Health and Dental plan, the GSA’s employer liaison program, and professional development workshops in collaboration with My GradSkills.
+The Vice-President Finance and Services is responsible for all GSA services including the oversight of the GSA’s Health and Dental plan, graduate assistantships and the Collective Agreement, emergency bursaries, and professional development workshops in collaboration with My GradSkills.
 The Vice-President Finance and Services is also responsible for the oversight of the finance of the GSA and the Last Defence Lounge.